jfhbrook/susitna/adrs/008-sigils.md

 6. Arrays and functions *by convention* have the same postfix sigils as their *return values* - but not always!
 While the syntax doesn't show their type in context, they are defined within the program using unambiguous syntax.
+7. Arrays and functions in call signatures, however, *are* ambiguous, since the relevant definition doesn't exist in the function.
+Within functions, types are *not* completely manifest.
-7. Channels aren't variables, but are *prefixed* with `#` when specified.
+8. Channels aren't variables, but are *prefixed* with `#` when specified.
-8. MSX BASIC doesn't have a dedicated boolean type.
+9. MSX BASIC doesn't have a dedicated boolean type.
 Instead, the integer `0` is treated as `false` and the integer `-1` is treated as `true`.
-9. Variables of different types can reuse the same names.
+10. Variables of different types can reuse the same names.
 The correct variable is fetched based on the compiler's knowledge of the type.

-## Decision

-**This decision is incomplete.
-It's close, but I'm learning new things about this problem over time.**

-Matanuska BASIC will begin by broadly implementing the same decisions as MSX BASIC, with the following differences:

-1. Since we only support Reals, use the `!` sigil exclusively.
-2. Do not implement default default types for identifiers without a sigil.
-3. Booleans will use a `?` sigil.

-## Deferred Decisions
+A few aspects of this are worth diving into in more detail.

+### Types in Call Signatures

+In the context of a program, the type of an array or function is unambiguous.
+However, in the context of a call signature, they typically are.
+Arrays and functions don't have sigils, aside from a convention of including a sigil for the inner type.
+In effect, call signatures appear to be untyped in many implementations of BASIC.

+In addition, a callable may return a void type.
+There is, of course, no sigil for identifying a void type.

+Were we to stick to the syntax of a typical BASIC, we would also need to support untyped call signatures and return values.
+This is the most straightforward to implement, as it doesn't require inventing new syntax - simply check the types of values where used.

+There are, however, a few options for syntax extensions:

+1. Implement prefix sigils for functions and arrays.
+There is already an example of prefix sigils for channels, and this would allow reuse of sigils already used in a postfix context.
+2. Use sigils within a call syntax: `foo$(%)`.
+Combined with a prefix sigil, this may look like `@foo$(%)` or `&foo!($)`.
+3. Require that functions without a sigil return `void`

 ### Untyped and Union Identifiers

-There are cases where untyped or union identifiers would be useful.
-For instance, many native functions in BASIC can accept union or any types.
+Variables and function arguments in MSX BASIC don't support unions.
+In other words, a variable can't be either an integer *or* a string.
+However, as mentioned, function arguments are effectively dynamically typed - and many *native* functions in BASIC *can* accept union or `any` types as arguments.

-One option is to list multiple sigils for union types.
+One option for a syntax extension to support these use cases is to list multiple sigils for union types.
 For instance, `ident%!` could be a union of integers and reals.
 In this case, ordering may be a linting rule.

 Another option is to allow completely untyped identifiers.
 These are two major
 options: